sonnyp/Commit/README.md

 ## Features

 - Highlights overflow of subject line when it exceeds 69 characters
-- Inserts empty line between subject line and rest of message
+- Inserts blank line between subject line and description
 - Spell checking
 - Comments are readonly and excluded from "Select All"
 - Displays project folder and branch in window header
 - Dark theme support: the overflow highlight is adjusted according to your theme
-- Auto inserts blank line for commit description
 - Supports git commit messages, merge messages, tag messages, add -p messages, and rebase -i messages
 - Supports Mercurial commit messages